 This means, you only had two options:

 - Put up the https on your site, no matter what.
-At leat, until several months ahead after your site is removed from the HSTS Preload list.
+At least, until several months ahead after you requested removal from the HSTS Preload list.

 Better safe than sorry.

-Think several times, calculate your budgets to support the https of your site, especially how long you will be able to commit to support https on your site.
+Think several times, calculate your budgets to support the https of your site, especially how long you will be able to commit to supporting https on your site.

-There is no way to go back once your site's domain is included on the Chrome HSTS Preload list ( which is used by other major browsers too).
+There is no way to go back once your site’s domain is on the Chrome HSTS Preload list.
+The other major browsers also used the same list.

-So, always ask this question to yourself: does my site really need https, given the fact that Google's started to give a weight on their ranking algorithm for https site?
+So, always ask this question to yourself: does my site really need https, given the fact that Google’s started to give weight on its ranking algorithm for https site?

 If it does, how long my resources can keep up with https?